LoginRadius/engineering-portal/content/basics_and_uses_of_the_enum_in_csharp/index.md

 ## Conclusion

 The advantages of using enums are that they are very easy to use and represented as strings but processed as integers.
-Enums are easy to maintain and improves the readability of code because they provide symbolic named constants, that means you need to just remember the names, not the integer values.
+Enums are easy to maintain and improve code readability because they provide symbolic named constants, which means you need to remember the names, not the integer values.